AdobeDocs/pass.en/help/authentication/integration-guide-programmers/features-standard/sso-access/partner-sso/apple-sso/apple-sso-cookbook-rest-api-v2.md

    >
    > <br/>
    >
    > The streaming application must ensure it includes a valid value for the partner framework status before making a request further, when the chosen profile is an "appleSSO" type profile.
+However, this step can be skipped if the selected user profile type is not "appleSSO".
    >
    > <br/>
    >